QueraTeam/django-qsessions/README.rst

 Usage
 =====

-django-qsessions has a custom ``Session`` model with following fields:
+django-qsessions has a custom ``Session`` model with following extra fields:
 ``user``, ``user_agent``, ``created_at``, ``updated_at``, ``ip``.

 Getting a user's sessions: